Are you on the hunt for Oxbridge application tips?

 How important are my GCSE grades when applying to Cambridge or Oxford?

-Don’t worry too much about GCSE grades.
+One of the best Oxbridge application tips is don’t worry too much about GCSE grades.
 The majority of successful applicants do not have all grade 9s at GCSE.

 Instead, admissions teams will look at the subject you’re applying for, and whether you have strong GCSEs in that area.
 They will also look at your progression.
 This means if you got mostly 5s and 6s at GCSE but you’re predicted As and A*s at A-Level, you’re on a strong progression curve, and your GCSE results will be less important.